joshtynjala/building-adobe-air-applications/developing-air-applications-for-mobile-devices/use-push-notifications.md

 AIR 3.4 also includes `flash.events.RemoteNotificationEvent`, which is dispatched by `RemoteNotifier`, as follows:

-- When an application’s subscription is successfully created and a new tokenId is received from APNs.
+- When an application's subscription is successfully created and a new tokenId is received from APNs.

 - Upon receiving a new remote notification.